retwedt/particles/README.md

 # Particles

-This multi-user chat app is a project from Course 4 Server-side Programming at CodeAbode.
-Users can enter their name, view a list of all users in the chat room, and communicate in real time with each other!
-This app takes advantage of several technologies:
+This particle demo is a project from Course 3 Advanced JavaScript at CodeAbode.
+Particles served as a fun graphic demonstration of advanced JavaScript concepts like constructor functions and prototypes.
+Students began by hard-coding a single particle.
+After demonstrating that this method would not scale effectively, students were introduced to constructor functions.
+Constructor functions were used to easily make groups of particles that could be added to a scene with minimal code.

+This project used the following technologies:

--	[P5.js](http://p5js.org/) - a creative coding library for easy canvas scripting
+-	[P5.js](http://p5js.org/) - a creative coding library for simplifing canvas scripting

 ## Directory Structure